Nurses Revision

 Tense Written in the future tense (e.g., "This study will investigate...").
 Written in the past tense (e.g., "This study investigated...").

-List of Tables & Figures Not applicable (tables/figures are generally expected but not yet finalized).
-Lists actual tables and figures used in the completed report, along with their page numbers.
+List of Tables & Figures Not applicable (tables/figures are not yet finalized).
+Lists actual tables and figures used in the completed report.

 Main Body (Chapters) Chapters 1-3:

-• Chapter 1 (Introduction): Sets the stage for the proposed research.
+• Chapter 1: Sets the stage for the proposed research.

-• Chapter 2 (Literature Review): Summarizes existing research relevant to the proposed study to justify it.
+• Chapter 2: Summarizes existing research to justify the study.

 Chapters 1-5:

-• Chapter 4 (Results): Presentation of the research findings (data, statistics, qualitative themes).
+• Chapter 4: Presentation of findings (data, statistics).

 Dissemination of Research Findings